-Includes debt service on outstanding Bonds, the parity lien State Revolving Fund Loan which was repaid on July 1, 2011 and additional Bonds (projected).
-Assumes issuance of additional Bonds as provided in budget assumptions for the adopted bienniab budget for fiscal years 2014-15 and 2015-16 as follows: \$-0- in each fiscal year for fiscal year 2014-15 through fiscal year 2016-1717, \$40 million in fiscal year 2017-18, and \$100 million in fiscal year 2018-19.
-For fiscal years 2013-14 and 2014-15, reflects the defeasance of the 2004 Series B Water Revenue Refunding Bonds, payable on July 1, 2014, through a payment of Metropolitan funds \$33.7 million 29, 2014.
-See "CAPITAL INVESTMENT PLAN-Capital Investment Plan Financing" in this Appendix A. Consisting of subordinate lien California Safe Drinking Water Revolving Fund Loan debt service. -\$33.7 million to an escrow account on May

-- Adjusted Net Operating Revenues divided by the sum of debt service on outstanding Bonds, the parity lien State Revolving Fund Loan which was repaid on July 1, 2011 and additional Bonds (projected).
-For fiscal years 2013-14 and 2014-15, reflects the defeasance of the 2004 Series B Water Revenue Refunding Bonds, payable on July 1, 2014, through a payment of Metropolitan funds to an escrow account on - (m) Adjusted Net Operating Revenues, divided by the sum of debt service on outstanding Bonds, the parity lien State Revolving Fund Loan which was repaid on July 1, 2011, the subordinate lien California Safe Drinking Water Revolving Fund Loan and additional Bonds (projected).
-See "METROPOLITAN EXPENDITURES-Subordinate Revenue Obligations" in this Appendix A. For fiscal years 2013-14. - Adjusted Net Operating Revenues, divided by the sum of State Water Contract capital costs paid from current year operations and debt Safe Drinking Water Revolving Fund Loan, and additional Bonds (projected).
-For fiscal years 2013-14 and 2014-15, reflects the detease 2014 Control of Metropolitan funds to an escape of Metrop service on outstanding Bonds, the parity lien State Revolving Fund Loan which was repaid on July 1, 2011, the subordinate lien California - For Fiscal Year 2012-13, includes amounts that were transferred prior to June 30, 2013: \$25 million to the Water Transfer Fund, \$25 million to a trust to pre-fund Metropolitan's unfunded liability for other post-employment benefits, and \$25 million for PAYGO Construction.
-For Fiscal Year 2013-14, includes amounts transferred prior to June 30, 2014: \$100 million to a trust to pre-fund Metropolitan's unfunded liability for other post-employment benefits; \$100 million for PAYGO Construction; an amount currently estimated at, \$232 million to the Water Management Fund, for water purchases to replenish storage and funding drought response programs.
-See "METROPOLITAN REVENUES-Financial Reserve Policy" in this Appendix A. - (p) Reflects use of \$59.4 million from the Water Management Fund.
+- (k) Includes debt service on outstanding Bonds, the parity lien State Revolving Fund Loan which was repaid on July 1, 2011-and additional Bonds (projected).
+Assumes issuance of additional Bonds as provided in budget assumptions for the adopted biennial budget for fiscal years 2014-15 and 2015-16 as follows: \$-0- in each fiscal year for fiscal year 2014-15 through fiscal years 2015-16 and 2016-17, \$40 million in fiscal year 2017-18, and \$100 million in fiscal year 2018-19, and \$110 million in fiscal year 2019-20.
+For fiscal years 2013-14 and 2014-15, reflects the defeasance of the 2004 Series B Water Revenue Refunding Bonds, payable on July 1, 2014, through a payment of \$33.7 million to an escrow account on May 29, 2014.
+See "CAPITAL INVESTMENT PLAN-Capital Investment Plan Financing" in this Appendix A. - (1) Consisting of subordinate lien California Safe Drinking Water Revolving Fund Loan debt service. - (m) Adjusted Net Operating Revenues divided by the sum of debt service on outstanding Bonds, the parity lien State Revolving Fund Loanwhich was repaid on July 1, 2011 and additional Bonds (projected) - (n) Adjusted Net Operating Revenues, divided by the sum of debt service on outstanding Bonds, the parity lien State Revolving Fund Loan which was repaid on July 1, 2011, the subordinate lien California Safe Drinking Water Revolving Fund Loan and additional Bonds (projected).
+See "METROPOLITAN EXPENDITURES-Subordinate Revenue Obligations" in this Appendix A. - (o) Adjusted Net Operating Revenues, divided by the sum of State Water Contract capital costs paid from current year operations and debt service on outstanding Bonds, the parity lien State Revolving Fund Loan which was repaid on July 1, 2011, the subordinate lien California Safe Drinking Water Revolving Fund Loan, and additional Bonds (projected). - (p) For Fiscal Year 2012-13, includes amounts that were transferred prior to June 30, 2013: \$25 million to the Water Transfer Fund, \$25 million to a trust to pre-fund Metropolitan's unfunded liability for other post-employment benefits, and \$25 million for PAYGO Construction.
+For Fiscal Year 2013-14, includes amounts transferred prior to June 30, 2014: \$100 million to a trust to pre-fund Metropolitan's unfunded liability for other post-employment benefits; \$100 million for PAYGO Construction, \$232 million to the Water Management Fund, for water purchases to replenish storage and funding drought response programs.
+See "METROPOLITAN-REVENUES Financial Reserve Policy" in this Appendix A.